 A detailed submission is required and it may include letters of support from employers, friends, family members, religious organisations, sporting clubs (such as coaching the soccer team) and involvement in the community (charities, committees or work groups).
 It can take many months for the VACCU assessment and can be very stressful.

 If the VACUU does not see reason to overlook your character record, the visa will be refused.
-You could then need to appeal the decision through the Administrative Appeals Tribunal (AAT).
-Again, you’re facing a very long wait if your case does proceed to the AAT.
+You could then need to appeal the decision through the Administrative Review Tribunal (ART).
+Again, you’re facing a very long wait if your case does proceed to the ART.